Mean field theory of spin glasses: Fully connected models

-This method allows to compute the complexity as well as the free energy of the glass, \ie of the lowest free energy states, at any temperature, if one is able to compute the free energy of $m$ copies of the original system constrained to be in the same free energy state and to perform the analytical continuation to real $m$.
-In~\cite{Me99} it was applied to the spherical $p$-spin system and it was shown that the method reproduces the results obtained from the explicit TAP computation (see also \cite{CC05} for a detailed discussion).
-In the next section we will discuss this computation in detail.
+In summary, this method allows us to compute the complexity $\Si(f)$ at any temperature, provided we are able to compute the free energy of $m$ copies of the original system constrained to be in the same TAP state and to perform the analytical continuation to real $m$.
+In~\cite{Me99} this method was applied to the spherical $p$-spin system and it was shown that it reproduces the results obtained from the explicit TAP computation (see also \cite{CC05} for a detailed discussion).
+In the next section we discuss this computation in detail.